qfwc258/circuidipity/content/2014-04-01-youtube-dl.rst

 ================================

 :slug: youtube-dl
-:tags: shell, programming, github, linux
+:tags: shell, programming, debian, linux
 :modified: 2014-04-19

 `youtube-dl <http://rg3.github.io/youtube-dl/>`_ is a cool command-line program for downloading videos from a whole bunch of online video sites.
 It can also convert videos into audio files (courtesy of ``ffmpeg``).